Local Capital Project Delivery

 The bridge, which connects Lyndhurst and Nutley over the Passaic River, is over 100 years old and has structural and functional limitations that don't meet today's design standards.
 The counties are working with the municipalities to determine what improvements are possible.
 VIEW PROJECT POSTER

 - Main Avenue Corridor Improvements (Passaic County)

 This study will work toward implementing a complete streets plan along Main Avenue in the City of Passaic to improve safety for all roadway users, expand the opportunity for economic development in the Passaic Central Business District and relieve congestion.
-VIEW PROJECT POSTER
+VIEW PROJECT POSTER, PROJECT WEBSITE

 - Manhattan Avenue Wall (Hudson County)